 The National Institute for Civil Discourse is committed to advancing the practice of civil discourse to strengthen our democratic traditions and improve governance.
 Many national elected leaders begin their political careers in state legislatures.
 These future national lawmakers are the focus of “The Next Generation” initiative, which aims to cultivate a culture where discourse and collaboration typify public policy development.

 The Institute has designed an introductory workshop tailored for state legislators entitled Building Trust through Civil Discourse, which uses active learning exercises to convey knowledge of and explore attitudes about civil engagement.

 The goal of this work is to:

 Throughout the workshop participants are encouraged to apply the material to practical examples from the legislative setting.
 As a group, workshop participants develop an action plan for advancing civil discourse in their own legislature with the goal of increasing legislative productivity.
 According to initiative leader Ted Celeste, a former state representative, “Participants learn how to set aside personal attacks and rebuild trust after a season of negative campaigning.”

-This workshop has been presented to the Ohio, Nebraska, Washington, Maine and Pennsylvania legislatures and at the Council of State Governments Midwest and West Conferences.
+This workshop has been presented to the Ohio, Nebraska, Washington, Maine and Pennsylvania legislatures and at numerous regional and national meetings of the Council of State Governments.